 Get Lost in Noto

-Noto, Sicily, is a small town south of Syracuse that is best known for it’s well preserved Baroque architecture.
-It is also entirely a UNESCO protected city and is essential on every list of what to see in Sicily.
+Noto, Sicily, is a small town south of Syracuse that is best known for its well preserved Baroque architecture.
+It is also entirely a UNESCO World Heritage Site and is essential on every list of what to see in Sicily.

 Things to do in Noto